matteodem/meteor-boilerplate/README.md

 * less
 * jquery
 * underscore
-* handlebar-helpers
-* iron-router
 * accounts-password
 * accounts-ui
-* iron-router-progress
-* semantic-ui
+* aldeed:collection2
-* collection2
+* iron:router
-* velocity-html-reporter
+* raix:handlebar-helpers
-* mocha-web-velocity
+* nooitaf:semantic-ui-less

 The "insecure" and "autopublish" packages are removed by default (they make your app vulnerable).